crteensy/DmaSpi/README.md

 - The DmaSpi can be started and stopped if necessary.
   It can be used along with other drivers that use the SPI in non-DMA mode.

-An example that shows a lot of the functionality is in the example folder.
+An example that shows a lot of the functionality is in the examples folder.

+Installation
+--

+Other branches
+--
+- teensyduino_1.18 is the pre-1.20 branch.
+As DMA channel handling was introduced to teensyduino after 1.18, this branch contains the "raw" DMA handling code and therefore might be interesting for those who don't want to/cannot use teensyduino.